 Under U.S. Treasury Department regulations, all governmental tax-exempt debt issued after August 31, 1986 is subject to arbitrage rebate requirements.
 The requirements stipulate, in general, that the earnings from the investment of tax exempt bond proceeds, which exceed related interest expenditures on the bonds, must be remitted to the Federal government on every fifth anniversary of each bond issue.
 The City has evaluated each general obligation bond and certificates of participation and has recognized an arbitrage liability of \$1.9 million as of June 30, 2007.
-This arbitrage liability is reported in deferred credits and other liabilities in the governmental activities of the statement of net assets.
+This arbitrage liability is reported in the Governmental activities of the statement of net assets.
 The Finance Corporation has evaluated their lease revenue bonds and a liability of \$0.4 million was reported in the deferred credits and other liabilities in the governmental activities and Internal Service Fund as of June 30, 2007.
-Each enterprise fund has performed a similar analysis of its debt, which is subject to arbitrage rebate requirements.
-Any material arbitrage liability related to the debt of the enterprise funds has been recorded as a liability in the respective fund.
+Each enterprise fund has performed a similar analysis of its debt, which is subject to arbitrage has been recorded as a liability in the respective fund.
 In addition, the Redevelopment Agency records any arbitrage liability in deferred credits and other liabilities.